 Auntie Yang’s Great Soybean Picnic

-This is a story of two Chinese – American sisters and their families as they discover a soybean field on a Sunday drive in Illinois.
+About the Book: This is a story of two Chinese – American sisters and their families as they discover a soybean field on a Sunday drive in Illinois.
 Excited by their discovery, their picnic tradition grows and eventually the family hosts annual events for the whole community.
 The story happens at the intersection of commercial farming in the U.S. and a beloved food in Asian cultures.

 Farmer George Plants a Nation

 Purpose: Students will describe the relationships between events and ideas in historical informational texts, explain how the author uses evidence to support information in non-fiction text and gain an understanding of the benefits of composting.

 About the Book: Besides being a general and the first president of the United States, George Washington was also a farmer who enjoyed experimenting with seeds, tools, and fertilizers.
 He also tinkered with plows, designed a sixteen-sided barn, and plotted the location of each new tree he planted.
 In this book, the reader will learn how George created a self-sufficient farm at Mount Vernon, Virginia.

 PB and J Hooray

 By Janet Nolan